AnimaApp/anima-sdk/README.md

 const { job } = useAnimaSDK();
 ```

-**Note:** Human-readable progress messages are available in `job.progressMessages`, but avoid relying on specific string values for `title`, `subtitle`, or `body` in your application logic, as these may change.
+**Note 1:** Human-readable progress messages are available in `job.progressMessages`, but avoid relying on specific string values for `title`, `subtitle`, or `body` in your application logic, as these may change.
 Use them only for user-facing displays.

+**Note 2:** For testing the progress messages that hits the rate limit scenarios, we provide two mock designs:

+* **Short rate limit**: Use [this design](https://www.figma.com/design/Y1TdquDVUkEVetLzKOXAp8/Mock-Design---API---Short-Rate-Limit-Exceeded?node-id=1-5&t=QP3FD7yrFORTuqtS-11) to simulate a 10-second wait.
+* **Rate limit exceeded**: Use [this design](https://www.figma.com/design/AwhyxD3hSAcPDxedRjckbs/Mock-Design---API---Long-Rate-Limit-Exceeded?node-id=1-2&t=uLYu8I8kjW0KFPhh-11) to trigger a rate limit exceeded exception.
+It'll abort the code generation.

 ## Configuration Options